eapowertools-archive/NPrintingGovernanceDashboard/README.md

 Is it supported by Qlik?
 No. Post issues into github.
 High level Requirements:          - A Postgresql ODBC driver and credentials to form the connection from Qlik Sense
-                                  - Configure NPrinting Repository to accept connections Detailed steps and requirements:  See <attached> PDF instruction setup file
+                                  - Configure NPrinting Repository to accept connections Detailed steps and requirements:  See https://github.com/JonnyPooleQlik/NPrintingGovernanceDashboard/blob/master/NPrinting%20Governance%20Dashboard%20installation%20instructions.pdf PDF instruction setup file

 NPrinting Governance Dashboard QVF:  <attached>